 - Weigh the patient; do not estimate body weight.
-If patient cannot be weighed, then two people should estimate weight. - Mix by swirling (do not shake) 0.9 mg/kg tPA, total dose not to exceed 90 mg. - Give 10% of the total dose of tPA by bolus over 1 minute, then infuse the remaining dose over 1 hour. - The remaining tPA in the IV tubing at the end of the infusion should be administered by running an additional 100 ml of saline at the same rate of the tPA infusion until the line is cleared.
+If the patient cannot be weighed, then two people should estimate weight. - Mix by swirling (do not shake) 0.9 mg/kg intravenous alteplase, total dose not to exceed 90 mg. - Give 10% of the total dose of intravenous alteplase by bolus over 1 minute, then infuse the remaining dose over 1 hour. - The remaining intravenous alteplase in the IV tubing at the end of the infusion should be administered by running an additional 100 ml of saline at the same rate of the intravenous alteplase infusion until the line is cleared. - Tenecteplase is a reasonable alternative to alteplase and should be given as a one-time bolus dose of 0.25 mg/kg (maximum dose of 25mg).

-Alternative dosing strategies utilizing lower doses has been evaluated in the literature; however, currently these dosing strategies are not endorsed by the AHA/ASA guidelines and should not be routinely implemented.
+Alternative dosing strategies utilizing lower doses have been evaluated in the literature; however, they are not endorsed by the AHA/ASA guidelines and should not be routinely implemented.